THE EASIEST HOMEMADE COCONUT CREAM YOGURT

 - 1 teaspoon of white sugar

 Thoroughly wash or sterilise your yogurt container and whisk with boiling water.

-2. Add the amount of yoghurt starter culture that your product recommends and whisk in until the starter is as well combined as you can.
+- Add the sugar and the amount of yogurt starter culture that your product recommends (probiotic capsule if using) and whisk until well combined.

-6. Place the tub in the fridge for at least 6 hours to set firm.
+- When complete, the yogurt will be warm, runny and separated.
+Place the jar in the fridge for at least 6 hours to set.